Yay-SugaKookies/com150/README.md

         GrossPay: Calculates the gross pay when given the # of hours worked and the pay rate.
         GrossPay.v2: It has the same functions as the original, but it comes with a tiny hint of judgment

-        squareArea: Finds the area of a square after the side length is inputed by the user.

-        triangleArea: Finds the area of a triangle after the base and height is inputed by the user.

 *update*